imandra-ai/imandrax-api/src/proof-system/README.md

 Sections of the json file:

 - `wire_types`: wire-level types that are used to encode individual DAG nodes in a concrete serialization format (e.g. CBOR).
-- `dag_terms`: Each item defines a term constructor, used to build terms.
+- `dag_terms`: Each item defines a term constructor, used to build terms (nodes of the DAG).
-    Terms appear in some of the commands.
     Terms are typed, their types are described by `dag_types`.
 - `dag_types`: The logical data types that are described by the DAG.
 Each term in the DAG has one of these types.
-Ultimately the goal of the proof DAG is to describe a `MProofStep` that corresponds to a theorem that we proved, ie its conclusion is the theorem's statement.
+Ultimately the goal of the proof DAG is to describe a _`MetaProofStep`_ (a DAG node with a meta-sequent) that corresponds to a theorem that we proved, i.e. its conclusion is the theorem's statement.
-- `dag_type_defs`: Additional type definitions that are not built by terms.
-- `commands`: Each command defines a node in the DAG, or defines some pervasively available object (e.g. a type definition).
-Commands for which field `defines_node` is true must carry a proper identifier on the wire, and associate this identifier to whatever it is they define.

-    The proof DAG is made of a stream of commands.
 - `builtin_symbols`: Symbols that are predefined in the logic, as well as their type.
     A type symbol is described as returning type `Type` (which otherwise doesn't exist in the logic).
     These exist, in a way, as if they were commands implicitly